 - Professional Instructors: Trade school instructors such as those at CCNN have real-world experience in the trades they teach.

 - Learning Resources: CCNN students have access to a wide variety of resources for learning including formal training manuals, tutoring and a professional learning environment.
 Smaller class sizes mean more one-on-one access to instructors.

 - Proof of accomplishment: When you complete your formal training at trade school, you’ll earn a certificate of accomplishment or diploma as evidence that you’ve received training in your field of choice.
 It’s proof that you set your intentions, followed through with them and are ready to take the next step to a rewarding career.

-Interested in the top trade school in Reno, Career College of Northern Nevada?
 Study welding and fabrication, Health Information Management, Medical Assisting, Industrial Electronics and more fields at CCNN.
 Contact us today to get started.